wiiu-env/WiiUPluginSystem/plugins/hid_to_vpad/README.md

 - Support for Controller with built in support.
 - Network Client support
-- Alle attached devices are mapped automatically to the Gamepad
+- All attached devices are mapped automatically to the Gamepad
+- Loading configuration files (to extend controller support or change configs)

 Whats NOT working:

-- Loading configuration files (to extend controller support or change configs)
 - Mapping the controllers individually (No GUI for this)

 ## Building